nonomal/Fail2Ban-Report/Docs/Sync-Concept.md

 # Sync Concept of Fail2Ban-Report

+> Username of the Client and Displayed Servername in Web-UI are the same.

 ## Web UI
 When a block or unblock action is triggered via the Web UI (example: block):